logo

 - zen bowl (a reward container the dog can eat out of such as a special food bowl or Tupperware container.

 Optional: a helper.
-Having another person play the role as a distractor will be used in about 3 of the lectures.
+Having another person play the role as a distractor will be used in 2 of the lectures.
 Working teams can skip the exercise if they don't have access to a helper.

 - Optional: A jump, tunnel, or cone